Search

 In this section we have a disclosure letter for use in a business purchase transaction, disclosing to the buyer general and specific matters against the warranties in the Business Purchase Agreement.

-We also have a disclosure letter for use in a private company M&A transaction, disclosing to the buyer general and specific matters against the warranties in the Share Purchase Agreement.
+We also have a disclosure letter for use in a company sale transaction, disclosing to the buyer general and specific matters against the warranties in the Share Purchase Agreement.

 paperrockdocs.com buying or selling a business or company legal document templates